How to Prevent Peanut Allergies

-The pros have some ideas
+The pros have some ideas+ READ ARTICLE

 About six million young children in the U.S. suffer from food allergies—most commonly to peanuts.
 Pediatricians and allergy experts once agreed that the best solution was to avoid peanuts altogether, and for years, the American Academy of Pediatrics (AAP) advised pregnant women with peanut allergies to stop eating peanuts while pregnant and to not feed peanuts to their children when they started on solid foods.